GCOM7140/group-project/README.md

 emotions, and/or actions as well as to TJL's triple bottom line (i.e., profits, people, and the planet) in [specific, measurable, achievable, relevant, and time-bound][Miller 2018] ways.

+### Scope Considerations
+When determining the specific topic you wish to explore and develop strategic directions TJL may wish to explore, be sure to think about how analytical methods from both your Customer Analytics and Text Analytics courses can be used effectively.
+You will be getting separate grades for each course so it is imperative that you demonstrate proper uses of both text analytics and customer analytics.

+There are no firm requirements for the number of techniques/methods performed as part of your analysis, however groups are encouraged to evaluate how they may be able to generate recommendations from analyzing numeric data, text data, and some combination of both.
+At a minimum, each group must generate at least one meaningful recommendation directly from the analysis of text data.
+Groups are strongly urged to identify an opportunity to incorporate the results of a text analysis into a model/procedure that also utilizes other numeric customer data provided to you.

 ## Deliverables
 There are three key deliverables for the group project, two of which will be formally graded: